psi-im/win-installer/ReadME.txt

    * psi_lang contains Psi's *.qm language files
    * lang contains files with translations for the installer:
       Example: psi_installer_LANG.nsh
+   * tools contains scrips (& their configuration) for updating the installer when a new Psi version and/or Psi language files are out
+      - prepfiles < bash script used for updating the file list
+      - preplang < Python script used for updating the Psi language file list
+      - psi_lang.map < language map file used by the preplang script

 *******************************************************************************
 ** Installer languages